nickspinale/xhb-wm-dev/README.md

 # xhb-wm-dev

-Nix files common to all xhb-wm-dev-related projects
+Nix expressions common to all xhb window manager-related repositories.